Hugo-Persson/portfolio/src/content/blog/how-i-use-opentofu-in-homelab/post.md

 variable "meta_icon" {
   type        = string
   description = "Will use auto icon from selfhst if not provided using slug as service name.
-Provide to use differnt icon" default     = null
+Provide to use different icon" default     = null
 }